akshatbhatia12/fabretailers_snowflake_project/Documentation/Project_Overview.md

 ## Instructions:
 1. Set up Snowflake account and configure trial account for the project.
-2. Further, please refer to the workflow diagrams for step by step instructions
+2. Further, please refer to the structure_of_project and workflow diagrams for step by step instructions

 ## Limitations:
 - This project uses a Snowflake trial account with limited data and compute resources.